My 2017 Annual Review That Every Other Business Blogger Does in January Too

 Since then, the cops have shown up at our neighbor’s house at least once a month because of either noise, mental issues, and fighting.

 One of those times was on a Tuesday in October at 4:00 PM, the cops surrounded the house with semi-automatic guns drawn.
 I was trapped in my place and told to stay away from the windows.
-Thankfully, Steph was at yoga during that time.
+Thankfully, Steph was at yoga at that time.

 Still, no fucking arrests have been made and my neighbor continues to live there while I live in fear.